chrisjuniorli/chrisjuniorli.github.io/_pages/about.md

   - /about.html
 ---

-Jiachen is a currently second-year Ph.D. candidate in UIUC ECE department, supervised by [Prof.Humphrey Shi](https://www.honghuishi.com/).
+Jiachen is a currently third-year Ph.D. candidate in UIUC ECE department, supervised by [Prof.Humphrey Shi](https://www.honghuishi.com/).
 Before that, he obtained B.S. in EE department, Shanghai Jiao Tong University.
 His research areas are mainly on computer vision and machine learning.

 News
 ------